tock/tock/doc/reference/trd-appid.md

 This document uses several terms in precise ways.
 Because these terms overlap somewhat with general terminology in the Tock kernel, this section defines them for clarity.
-The Tock kernel often uses the term "application" to refer to what this document calls a "Tock binary."
+The Tock kernel often uses the term "application" to refer to what this document calls a "process binary."

 **Application**: userspace software developed and maintained by an individual, group, corporation, or organization that meets the